Stars recall goaltender Matt Murray from Texas | Dallas Stars

 Stars recall goaltender Matt Murray from Texas

-Murray recorded his first career NHL shutout on Jan.
-8 and has played a total of four NHL games over two seasons, posting a 2-2-0 record

-Murray, 25, made his season debut on Jan.
-8 in Minnesota, stopping all 23 of the shots he faced for his first career NHL shutout.
-He has played four NHL games over two seasons, posting a 2-2-0 record with a 2.53 goals-against average and a .885 save percentage.
+The 25-year-old netminder earned his fifth career AHL shutout on Nov.
+4 with a 4-0 Texas victory

-Murray has fashioned an 8-4-1 record with a 2.86 GAA, .908 SV% and one shutout in 13 appearances with Texas this season.
+The 25-year-old netminder has fashioned an 8-5-1 record with a 2.80 goals-against average, .908 save percentage and one shutout in 14 appearances with Texas this season.
 He earned his fifth career AHL shutout on Nov.
 4 with a 4-0 Texas victory at Iowa and recorded wins in each of his four starts (4-0-0) from Nov.
 10-29.